ibm-cloud-docs/vpc/delete-vpc-resources.md

 ```
 {: pre}

 The status of the VPN gateway changes to `deleting` immediately, but it is still returned when you do a list query.
 The deletion of a VPN gateway can take up to 30 minutes.
-You can request other subnet resources to be deleted in parallel while you wait for the VPN gateway to be deleted, but the subnet can't be deleted until the VPN gateway and all other resources in the subnet no longer appear in the list queries.
+You can request other subnet resources to be deleted in parallel while you wait for the VPN gateway to be deleted.
+However, the subnet can't be deleted until the VPN gateway and all other resources in the subnet no longer appear in the list queries.

 #### Delete all load balancers in the subnet, if any
 {: #deleting-lbs-api}